security-force-monitor/research-handbook/source/materiel-component.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Locations are treated as entities, and not claims in the data model, which means they do not require citations as the location entity is drawn from the geographic database.
-However, geographic databases generally do not evidence the dates a location was created, or disbanded.
-This information comes from other citations, which of course may have claims are in conflict with one another.
-Additional work is needed to update how locations are managed to capture this complexity clearly and accurately.
-More background on dates can be found in the section :ref:`How Dates Work`.
+Guidance on dates can be found in the section :ref:`How Dates Work`.

 last_precise:range